hcrowley/esrm20_scenario_tests/README.md

-# Earthquake Scenario Loss Testing Repository
+# Earthquake Scenario Loss Testing

 This repository provides a set of OpenQuake-engine input files required to run past earthquake scenarios for the testing of risk models.
 These scenarios can be run using either earthquake rupture models or ShakeMaps.